Symmetric Rearrangements Around Infinity with Applications to Levy Processes

 One of the open problems formulated at the end of~\cite{PS11} is the following.
 If $X$ is a standard Brownian motion with $X_0=0$, $f:[0,\infty)\to\R^d$ is measurable (or even c\`adl\`ag or continuous), for which open sets $D$ of finite volume, is the expected volume of the Wiener sausage $\bigcup_{0\leq s\leq t}(D+X_s+f(s))$ minimized when we take $f\equiv 0$?
 For such $D$, then in light of the discussion after Remark~\ref{R:trap}, we will call the phenomenon where the optimal path is the constant path, the {\em Pascal principle}.
-By the derivation leading to Corollary~\ref{C:sausage}, this question is equivalent to a trap problem, where in Theorem~\ref{T:trap}, we take $\phi\equiv 1$, $U_s(x)=\infty\cdot 1_D(x-f(s))$, and ask whether $W^X_t(1, U_\cdot)$ is minimized at $f\equiv 0$.
+By the derivation leading to Corollary~\ref{C:sausage}, this question is equivalent to a trapping problem, where in Theorem~\ref{T:trap}, we take $\phi\equiv 1$, $U_s(x)=\infty\cdot 1_D(x-f(s))$, and ask whether $W^X_t(1, U_\cdot)$ is minimized at $f\equiv 0$.
 Note that because we are not allowed to symmetrically rearrange $D$, standard rearrangement inequalities will not be applicable.
 Generalizing from Brownian motion, we may also ask if the above Pascal principle holds for any L\'evy process $X$ whose law is equally distributed with $X^*$.

-In light of the analogy between the random walk exit problem in (\ref{survprob}) and the trap problem in (\ref{exitmass}), we can ask whether the Pascal principle holds for the survival probability of a Brownian motion killed upon exiting a finite domain.
-More precisely, let $X$ be a standard Brownian motion (or more generally a L\'evy process whose law is equally distributed with $X^*$), let $D$ be a finite volume closed set with a sufficiently regular boundary, and assume that $X_0$ is distributed uniformly on $D$.
-Let $f:[0,\infty)\to\R^d$ be measurable (or even c\`adl\`ag or continuous), and let $\tau_{D^c}(X+f):=\inf\{s\geq 0: X_s+f(s)\in D^c\}$.
+In light of the analogy between the random walk exit problem in (\ref{survprob}) and the trapping problem in (\ref{exitmass}), we can ask whether the Pascal principle holds for the survival probability of a Brownian motion killed upon exiting a finite domain.
+More precisely, let $X$ be a standard Brownian motion (or more generally a L\'evy process whose law is equally distributed with $X^*$), let $D$ be a closed set of finite volume with a sufficiently regular boundary, and assume that $X_0$ is distributed uniformly on $D$.
+Let $f:[0,\infty)\to\R^d$ be measurable (or even c\`adl\`ag or continuous), and let $T_{D^c}(X+f):=\inf\{s\geq 0: X_s+f(s)\in D^c\}$.